 Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

-So what should I read for my Politics application?
+So what should I read for my Politics Personal Statement?

 Before you choose what to read when brainstorming what to include in your personal statement or preparing for your interview, it is important to first understand what Politics at university is.
 It goes beyond discussing current affairs.
 Politics is the academic study of how states work, why they exist, how they interact with each other, etc. Broadly, it could be divided into a few subcategories.
 If you read around some of these, it will show admissions tutors and interviewers that on top of being interested in day-to-day Politics, you will make a good student.
-The following is a brief overview of what some subcategories are and what to read:
+The following is a brief overview of what some subcategories are and what to read for your politics personal statement.

 (a) Political Theory

 First years are usually requested to take a theoretical paper.
 In fact, a lot of your degree might end up involving interpreting political texts, so why not get ahead.
 Moreover, chances are that you will be given an extract from a political text to examine during your Politics interview should Oxbridge be on the cards.
-Practicing with this sort of reading, therefore, can improve your performance during an interview.
+Practising with this sort of reading can improve your performance during an interview as well as improve your Politics personal statement.

-• These are some ‘classics’ of political theory, first year undergraduates are sometimes asked to read a few of them so showing interest in these kinds of texts will show you’re going in the right direction:
+• These are some ‘classics’ of political theory, first year undergraduates are sometimes asked to read a few of them, so showing interest in these kinds of texts in your Politics personal statement will show you’re going in the right direction:

 (1) Thomas Hobbes, Leviathan (1651)